 Yusef is very passionate about education and plans to pursue a career in academic medicine.
 He has participated in mentorship programs throughout undergraduate and medical school, and enjoys the bonds he forms with his mentees.
 He understands the difficulties and challenges facing people who want to have a career in medicine, and wants to support these people in their endeavors in any way he can.

 Shad’s clinical research interests includes cardiopulmonary critical care and chronic obstructive pulmonary disease.
 He has been invited to present his work at multiple international conferences, with his most recent presentation at the prominent American Thoracic Society Conference.
 His most recent publication in the Journal of Chronic Obstructive Pulmonary Disease is titled Noninvasive Assessment of Inspiratory Muscle Endurance during Rest and Exercise in Patients with Chronic Obstructive Pulmonary Disease and Cardiovascular Disorders.
 Shad has worked directly under some of the highest esteemed physician mentors in cardiopulmonary medicine, including Dr. Ahmet Baydur who has almost 50 years of experience as a medical doctor, and Dr. John B West, considered one of the “fathers” of pulmonary medicine.
-While working with some of the poorest and most medically under-served patients in Los Angeles under the mentorship of his seasoned clinician mentors, Shad gained deep insights into the medical field.
+While working with some of the most medically under-served patients in Los Angeles under the mentorship of his seasoned clinician mentors, Shad gained deep insights into the medical field.

 Shad has been recognized by Forbes magazine’s 30 Under 30 list, which recognizes 600 innovators from across the United States (and Canada) who are leaders in their respective industries.
 Shad, along with PremedHQ Inc., has been honored by Forbes magazine for being leaders in the education sector for 2019.